“What’s a Christmas squirrel, Mommy?” Sara’s eyes grew wide with curiosity.

 The squirrel perched outside was not so easily distracted, however.
 She already hatched a plan.

 “Boat, Bus, New York, Cupcakes!
 Boat, Bus, New York, Cupcakes!
-I can do this!”
+I’ve got this!”
 Shana could almost taste the cupcakes’ smooth hazelnutty goodness.
-She gathered the remaining nuts on the ledge, took one last, longing look at the cupcakes inside, and scampered off.
+She gathered the remaining nuts on the ledge, took one last, longing look at the cupcakes inside, and scampered to the sea in search of a boat.